omnajjar/MxPWA/README.md

 ```sh
 > npm install workbox-cli --global
 ```
-3. You need to have [Lighthouse](https://developers.google.com/web/tools/lighthouse/) on you machine (You can skip this step if you have chrome installed on your machine).
+3. You need to have [Lighthouse](https://developers.google.com/web/tools/lighthouse/) on your machine (You can skip this step if you have chrome installed on your machine).

 4. The explanation is assuming that you have a blank mendix app (this does __NOT__ mean that you cannot use it for an existing app, but rather for the seek of clarity in folder structures and naming conventions).